Before Letting Your Property

 It is the Landlord’s responsibility to ensure that the property and any contents are appropriately insured.
 You should make your existing insurance provider aware that you will be letting your property and your insurance should include comprehensive 3rd Party Liability and Occupier Risks & Public Liability cover.

 A copy of your insurance certificate and policy schedule should be provided to the agent and Tenant in accordance with a Tenancy Agreement.
+If you would like assistance with obtaining a quotation for Landlords Buildings Insurance please speak to a member of our lettings team.

 Obtain a HMO License